fortunkam/CodeToBicep/README.md

     });
 ```

-and generate bicep like this...
+and generate bicep using the ToBicepString() method to output this...

 ```
 resource myStorageAccount 'Microsoft.Storage/storageAccounts@2019-06-01' = {